catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 - both provide information about nested relationships (e.g., the note contains a heading and a body)

 However, unlike JSON, XML tags:
-- can have additional attributes (e.g., <note date="2008-01-10">), providing a way to share more complex metadata about a given data point and to search for tags matching additional filters (e.g., all notes written after Jan 01, 2008).
+- can have additional attributes (e.g., <data type="float" precision=3 variable_name="net-generation-mw">3.142</data>),
+providing a way to share more complex metadata about a given data point and to search for tags matching additional filters (e.g., all data with a particular variable name).

 While XML is harder and slower to read than JSON, it also has more capabilities.
 You might be likely to see an XML file if the data you're looking at: